Master of Arts in Musicology

 - Two letters of recommendation

-- International applicants must take the TOEFL as well as submit additional financial documentation.
-See International Student Application process.
+- International applicants must provide proof of a minimum level of proficiency in the English language as well as submit additional financial documentation.
+See the International Student Application process.

 Copies of official transcripts may be uploaded in the online application for application review only.
 Applicants who receive an offer of admission will be required at that time to submit official final transcripts issued directly from the institution(s) for verification prior to enrollment.
 More information is available in the application for admission.